-Per Pi formance Criteria Promote the establishment of - Acc A1 eptable Solutions the land use outcomes in section 2.2.2 of this induetrial and related activities at suitable scales and intensities for the open, rural landscape setting Precinct Plan; P2 Provide an acceptable level of flood immunity for land uses in the precinct A2 Buildinge, etructures and etorage facilities are eituated above the Q50 flood line, except for storage facilities containing hazardous eubstances which are eituated above the Q100 flood line. • АЗ Road access to sites within the precinct are free from inundation in a Q50 rainfall event.
-P3 Provide for the creation of a riverside open space network linking the precinct with other parts of the Bremer Business Park and localities beyond A4 Land within the precinct and designated as Open Space on the Precinct Plan is dedicated to the Council as park.
-A5 Park land referred to in A4 above is developed for a range of active (walking, jogging, riding - cycles, equestrians) and passive recreational pursuits (nature appreciation, aesthetic benefits, picnicking).
-P4 Allow for the passage of stormwater through the precinct and sites within the precinct in an environmentally A6 Stormwater originating from beyond the Bremer Business Park is conveyed to the Bremer River via the open space corridor responsible and equitable manner A7 designated on the Precinct Plan.
-Stormwater originating from sites within the precinct is treated on site to remove sedimente, oily residues, particulate matter and other undissolved water-borne pollutants, before being released to the Bremer River via the open space corridor designated on the Precinct Plan.
-A8 The use of sites within the precinct adopts 'best practice' water quality management techniques in accordance with EPP Water .
-P5 Protect places of cultural heritage significance, and places of indigenous cultural heritage values A9 (I) Places on the Ipswich Heritage Register are protected by the provision of buffers not less than 10m wide.
-Or (II) Places are included within development sites and protected with appropriate buffers and recognised with appropriate interpretative treatments.
+Per Pi formance Criteria Promote the establishment of Industrial and related activities at sultable scales and intensities for the open, rural landscape setting A64 A1 eptable Solutions the land use outcomes in section 2.2.2 of this Precinct Plan; P2 Provide an acceptable level of flood Introunity for land uses in the precinct A2 Buildinge, etructures and etorage facilities are eltuated above the Q50 flood line, except for etorage facilities containing hazardous eubstances which are eltuated above the Q100 flood line. АЗ Road access to sites within the precinct are free from inundation in a Q50 rainfall event.
+P3 Provide for the creation of a riverside open space network linking the precinct with other parts of the Bremer Business Park and localities beyond A4 Land within the precinct and designated as Open Space on the Precinct Plan is dedicated to the Council as park. - A 5 Park land referred to in A4 above is developed for a range of active (walking, jogging, riding - cycles, equestrians) and passive recreational pursuits (nature appreciation, asstictio benefits, plonicking).
+P4 Allow for the passage of stormwater through the precinct and sites within the precinct in an environmentally responsible and equitable manner A6 Λ7 Stormwater originating from beyond the Bremer Business Park is conveyed to the Bremer River via the open space corridor designated on the Precinct Plan.
+Stormwater originating from sites within the precinct is treated on site to remove sediments, oily residues, particulate matter and other undissolved water-borne pollutants, before being released to the Bremer River via the open space corridor designated on the Precinct Plan.
+A8 The use of sites within the presinct adopts best practice' water quality management techniques in accordance with EPP Water .
+P5 Protect places of cultural heritage eignificance, and places of Indigenous cultural heritage values A9 (I) Places on the IpsMch Heritage Register are proteoted by the provision of buffers not less than 10m wide.
+Or (II) Places are included within devolopment sites and proteoted with appropriate buffers and recognised with appropriate interpretative treatments.